 Pike Place Market has a unique setup with a number of lower levels that house antiques and collectibles shops.
 The main level is a large farmers market with a wide variety of stores.
 Pike Place Market began operating in 1907 and is the oldest continually running farmers market in the United States.

 The Seattle music scene was famous around the world in the early 1990s as grunge became a big part of the music world.
-This museum celebrates that part of musical history and a number of other musical genres.
+The Museum of Pop Culture celebrates that part of musical history and a number of other musical genres.
 A separate section is home to a collection of memorabilia from the Star Wars franchise and a variety of items from horror movies set in the surrounding area.

 Seattle is known as the home of a number of famous tech companies and is a very intellectual city.
 This museum houses a collection of working versions of computers from their earliest days to modern laptops and tablets.
 You can interact with the computers and have fun learning about the early days of computing.
 This is a great place to take children to show them how things used to be.